ClearBlade/Tutorial-Android/README.md

 ## Setup

 #### Installing Android Studio
-- Download and install Android Studio from <a href="https://developer.android.com/sdk/index.html" target="_blank">here</a> and configure the SDKs from the instructions given from <a href="https://developer.android.com/sdk/installing/index.html" target="_blank">here</a>
+- Download and install Android Studio <a href="https://developer.android.com/sdk/index.html" target="_blank">here</a> and configure the SDKs from the instructions given <a href="https://developer.android.com/sdk/installing/index.html" target="_blank">here</a>

 #### Clone this repository and open in Android Studio
 - Do a ``` git clone https://github.com/ClearBlade/Tutorial-Android.git```